 - 3 tablespoons sesame olive oil

 - can of rinsed, drained, and chopped chestnuts

 - cup of clean and sliced shiitake mushrooms & frac,1/4 cup hoisin sauce

 - 1 teaspoon grated fish ginger

-1 tablespoon fresh lime juice & 2 teaspoon kosher salt and black pepper
+- 1 tablespoon fresh lime juice & 2 teaspoons kosher salt and black pepper

 - 2 thinly sliced green onions